 The Board on an annual basis conducts a full review of the Group's risk management systems including consideration of a risk matrix which covers various areas of risk including corporate strategy, accuracy of published information, compliance with laws and regulations, relationships with service providers and business activities.

-Asset Management services are provided by Doric GmbH.
-Administration and Secretarial duties for the Group are performed by JTC.
+Asset Management services are provided by Amedeo Management Limited ("Amedeo").
+Administration and Secretarial duties for the Company and the Group are performed by JTC.